 • Sutherland CloudSource – Work from home customer service opportunities.
 Includes paid training, paid background checks, and no hidden fees.

 • Sykes.com – Virtual call center provider using home-based customer service agents.
-They charge $45 for a required background check.

 • TaskRabbit.com – Market your services in your local area to run errands for others.
 For example, if you’re good at building Ikea furniture, you might position yourself as a ‘rabbit’ who gets the furniture at the store and then assembles it for others.
 This website only serves select metro areas.